-If you used feminine hygiene products containing talc and subsequently developed ovarian cancer, you may wish to consider your legal options.
+If you used feminine hygiene products containing talc and subsequently developed ovarian cancer, or mesothelioma, you may wish to consider your legal options.
 You don’t let it define you.
 Now get help.

 Talc is a naturally occurring mineral comprised of magnesium, silicon, oxygen and hydrogen.
 Talcum powder is simply a mineral ground into a fine powder, and is often the main ingredient in many feminine hygiene products, including many powder based “freshening” items such as Johnson & Johnson’s Baby Powder and Shower to Shower.

 Recent Settlement Updates